FEAR OF PUBLIC SPEAKING

-Ridicule is to make fun of someone or mock someone in a negative way.
+Ridicule is to make fun of someone or negatively mock someone.
 This sometimes happens during younger school years.
-If it happened to you, it will be difficult to purge those memories from your head.
+If it happened to you, purging those memories from your head will be difficult.

-Fortunately, ridicule rarely happens during adult years, with the exception of Social Media.
-And that exception is large.
+Fortunately, ridicule rarely happens during adult years, except on Social Media.
+And that exception is significant.

-Click on the Read More link to finding techniques on how to handle ridicule.
+Click on the Read More link to find techniques for handling ridicule.

 There is a technique that every comedian uses to squelch hecklers.
-It is a training that they all must learn in order to keep control over the audience.
+It is training that they all must learn to keep control over the audience.
 You rarely get hecklers in your speeches.
-However, there is one heckler that will always be with you – yourself and those negative thoughts.
+However, one heckler will always be with you – yourself and those negative thoughts.
 The training can help with those in-your-head hecklers.

-These heckler put-down techniques are not to be said outloud or practiced in public.
+These heckler put-down techniques should not be said out loud or practiced publicly.
 They are only used to quiet your negative thoughts.
 You are not a comedian and employing those techniques without extensive practice is not recommended.
 You could practice at an open mic night at a local comedy club.
-However, if you are brave enough to do that, you probably don’t have a public speaking problem.
+However, if you are brave enough, you probably don’t have a public speaking problem.

 H. Fear of Public Speaking and Reduced Self-Esteem.

-Self-Esteem is confidence in your own abilities and self-worth.
+Self-Esteem is confidence in your abilities and self-worth.
 This is the elephant in the room for all social anxiety disorders.
-True self esteem does not come over-night.
-It is developed over many years.
-Only you know if you have a high or low self-esteem.
-The smartest person in the world may have low self-esteem and consider themselves dumb.
-Conversely, a person with a low IQ may have a high self-esteem, believing he or she is the best.
+True self-esteem does not come overnight.
+It must be developed over many years.
+Only you know if you have high or low self-esteem.
+The most intelligent person in the world may have low self-esteem and consider themselves dumb.
+Conversely, a person with a low IQ may have high self-esteem, believing they are the best.

 Unfortunately, the mind automatically creates negative thoughts whenever fear pops up.
 And fear causes more negative thoughts.
 It is a vicious circle.

 Positive thoughts are created whenever joy is involved.
 Joy replenishes self-esteem and happiness.
-This is the main reason why joy is so important in coping with fear.
+This is why joy is so essential in coping with fear.

 Both self-esteem and negative thoughts are internal values.
 Therefore, negative thoughts will always deflate self-esteem.
-Dr. Daniel Amen, a world-famous psychiatrist, has lectured and written books on ANTs i.e., Automatic Negative Thoughts.
-He teaches you how to identify ANTs and how to distinguish them from real circumstances that warrant caution.
-This knowledge is so important that it should be a standard school topic taught in all elementary, middle school, and high schools.
+Dr. Daniel Amen, a world-famous psychiatrist, has lectured and written books on ANTs, i.e., Automatic Negative Thoughts.
+He teaches you how to identify ANTs and how to distinguish them from actual circumstances that warrant caution.
+This knowledge is so essential that it should be a standard topic taught in all elementary, middle, and high schools.

-Reading and watching videos on conquering ANTs is probably the greatest thing you can do to reduce stress in your life.
+Reading and watching videos on conquering ANTs is probably the most significant thing you can do to reduce stress in your life.

 I. Fear of Public Speaking and Fear of Failure Connection.

-This is one of the easiest negative thoughts that you can vanquished.
+This is one of the easiest negative thoughts that you can conquer.

 Impromptu Speech Training.
-There are many courses that teach how to master impromptu speaking.
+Many courses teach how to master impromptu speaking.
 An internet search will lead you to how, where, and what to do to learn this valuable tool.
 YouTube™ has many training videos on this technique.
 A sample video is by Sean Michael.

 J. Handling the Unexpected Things That Come Up.

 Knowing how to handle the unexpected will reduce your anxiety.
-It is human nature to fear more of what we don’t know, as opposed to what we do know.
+It is human nature to fear more of what we don’t know than what we do know.